MCMicS/jenkins-control-plugin/README.txt

 Plugin Compatibility :

 This plugin was built with JDK 1.6 and ideaIU-10.5.0 version.
-Jenkins CIs of jenkins-ci and apache.org are used for manual testing.
+Jenkins CIs of jenkins-ci and apache.org are used for manual and stress testing.

 Installation steps: